GeomScale/volesti/paper.md

 Remarkably, these algorithms, and the corresponding implementations, also meet the requirements for high accuracy results [@Emiris:2014; @Cousins:2015; @Chalkis_volume:2023; @Kook:2022];
-however several existing published methods are available as part of propertiary packages (MATLAB) [@Cousins:2015; @Kook:2022].
+however several existing published methods are only available as part of propertiary packages (MATLAB) [@Cousins:2015; @Kook:2022].

 Our open-source package -- `volesti` -- offers all of the aforementioned functionality, together with the support of sampling from general log-concave densities [@Chalkis_hmc:2023], and uniform sampling from spectrahedra [@Chalkis_spectra:2022].

 Our implementation:

 1. supports various sampling techniques based on geometric walks; roughly speaking these are a continuous version of MCMC algorithms, such as Billard walk, Hamiltonian walk and others,
 2. gives the user the ability to sample from  various distributions, like uniform, exponential, Gaussian, and general log-concave densities,
-3. allows to consider the distributions constrained in various convex domains, such as hypercubes, zonotopes, general polytopes (defined either as a set of linear inequalities or as a convex hull of a pointset), spectrahedra (feasible sets of semidefinite programs), and,
+3. allows to consider the distributions constrained in various convex domains, such as hypercubes, zonotopes, general polytopes (defined either as a set of linear inequalities or as a convex hull of a pointset), spectrahedra (feasible sets of semidefinite programs), and
 4. can perform volume computations, integration, and solve problems from real life applications in very high dimensions.

 # Impact